Linux Swap file in RAM

 Reboot the system.

-After the system comes back up, your new swap disk will be a zRAM one and it will use the compression mechanism you have chosen.
-In my case:
+After the system restarts, your new swap disk will be a zRAM one, and it will use the compression mechanism you’ve selected.
+In my case, it looked like this:

 $ cat /sys/block/zram0/comp_algorithm